 Depending on whom you ask, you’ll probably get a different answer.

 On March 1, 2018, a class-action lawsuit was filed in U.S. District Court (Central District of California) against Champion Petfoods, maker of premium pet food brands Orijen and Acana, accusing the company of “negligent, reckless” practices, false advertising, and “failing to disclose the presence of heavy metals and toxins” in its pet foods.

-The basis for this lawsuit is that Orijen and Acana allegedly contain “levels” of arsenic, mercury, lead, cadmium and BPA, which the suit says are “all known to pose health risks to humans and animals,” while the foods market themselves as using “fresh, natural ingredients.”
+The lawsuits all claim that Orijen and Acana contain “levels” of arsenic, mercury, lead, cadmium and BPA, which are “all known to pose health risks to humans and animals,” while the foods market themselves as using “fresh, natural ingredients.”

-One of the 3 primary plaintiffs, Jennifer Reitman, claims her dogs “were getting sick” after 4 years of her feeding them a variety of dog foods made by Champion Petfoods, specifically:
+One of the 3 primary plaintiffs in the class action, Jennifer Reitman, claims her dogs “were getting sick” after 4 years of her feeding them a variety of dog foods made by Champion Petfoods, specifically:

 - Orijen Six Fish Dry Dog Food

 - Acana Lamb & Apple Singles Formula Dry Dog Food

 - Acana Duck & Pear Singles Formula Dry Dog Food

 - Orijen Regional Red Dry Dog Food

 - Acana Regionals Wild Atlantic Dry Dog Food